westernflyer/ek80/README.md

 ### Convert raw data and save in Zarr format

-Assuming that the raw data is stored in `~/Data/ek80`, this would convert it all and put it in `~/Data/ek80/echodata_zarr`:
+Assuming that the raw data is stored in `~/Data/ek80`, the following would convert it all and put it in `~/Data/ek80/echodata_zarr`:

 ```shell
 python3 -m convert_raw ~/Data/ek80/*.raw